SamuelAAR/doc-v2/docs/codrone-edu/python/02-Flight-Commands-Start-Stop/01-emergency-stop.md

 None

 ##### Example Code
-This code will make your drone hover for a second showing that after only a second you can emergency stop.
+This code will make your drone hover for a second showing that after only a second you can emergency stop and then take off right after.
 ###### Python
 ```python
 #Python code